ijayas/signalling-nanodomains.org/team/index.md

 {% include list.html data="members" component="portrait" filters="role: sphd, group" %}

 {% include section.html background="images/alt-header.jpg" dark=true %}
+We work with a wide range of outstanding groups from around the world, and we're always on the lookout for new and unique perspectives.
+We want to push the frontier of data science and train the next generation of data scientists.

+{%
+  include button.html
+  icon="fa-solid fa-handshake-angle"
+  text="Join the Team"
+  link="join"
+  style="button"
+%}

 {% include section.html %}

 # {% include icon.html icon="fa-solid fa-users" %}Lab Alumni